 At Chestnut Grove we have 60 students enrolled on the Bronze Award and 30 who have progressed to their Silver Award.
 Our first cohort of 12 Gold Award students began in September 2016.

-Students achieve the award by completing a personal programme of activities in four sections - Volunteering, Physical, Skills, & Expedition.
+Students achieve the award by completing a personal programme of activities in four sections - Volunteering, Physical, Skills and Expedition.

 The Duke of Edinburgh Award enables students to help people or the local community, become fitter, develop skills, and take part in two expeditions.
 Students have volunteered at numerous primary schools, sports clubs and theatre companies, and have developed skills ranging from Steel Pans to Sign language.